AI-QL/chat-ui/README.md

 - Support the `download of chat history`, interrupt the current generation, and repeat the previous generation to quickly test the backend inference capabilities

+- Support `MCP (Model Context Protocol)` by acting as a renderer and facilitating community interactions with the backend main process via IPC

 - Inquiries with image inputs can be made using `multimodal vision models`

 - Support for toggling between `original format` and `Markdown format` display